Black Holes and WIMPs: All or Nothing or Something Else: Flux of gamma-rays from WIMP Annihilation

 \subsection{Galactic Background Flux}

-We assume that the distribution of black holes in the Milky Way tracks the distribution of DM in the galactic halo $\rho_{\Hrm}( R )$, scaled by the fraction $f_{\rm PBH}$, where $R$ is the Galactocentric distance.
-The expected flux of $\gamma$-rays from the annihilation of WIMPs bound to BHs is~\citep{Ullio:2002pj}
+We assume that the distribution of PBHs in the Milky Way tracks the distribution of DM in the halo $\rho_{\Hrm}( R )$, scaled by the fraction $f_{\rm PBH}$, where $R$ is the Galactocentric distance.
+The expected flux (s$^{-1}$\,cm$^{-2}$) of $\gamma$-rays from the annihilation of WIMPs bound to PBHs is then~\citep{Ullio:2002pj}